On rationally connected varieties over $C_1$ fields of characteristic $0$: Introduction

 During a workshop in Edinburgh in November 2018, it was brought to the author's attention that the strategy of the proof of Theorem \ref{thm:equivalent_formulation} is similar to the one used in the paper \cite{MR3483470}, which proves, among other things, a uniform bound depending only on dimension for the indices of subgroups of finite groups of automorphisms such that the subgroup acts with fixed points.
 The corresponding statement for rational points is the following theorem, which is proven by combining the proof of Theorem \ref{thm:equivalent_formulation} with boundedness of terminal Fano varieties.

-\begin{theorem} For every positive integer $n$ there exists a positive integer $d(n)$ such that for every field $k$ of characteristic 0 and every proper rationally connected $k$-variety $X$ of dimension $n$ there exists a field extension $k'$ of $k$ of degree $\leq d(n)$ such that $X(k')\neq\emptyset$.
-In particular, $d(1)=2$, $d(2)=6$, $d(3)\leq 216$. \end{theorem} The proof of the theorem gives a bound $d(n)\leq d(n-1)\max\{d'(n), d(n-1)^2\}$, where $d'(n)$ is an upper bound for the degree of the minimal field extensions where terminal Fano varieties of dimension $n$ acquire rational points.
+\begin{theorem} For every positive integer $n$ there exists a positive integer $d(n)$ such that for every field $k$ of characteristic 0 and every proper rationally connected $k$-variety $X$ of dimension $n$ there exists a field extension $k'$ of $k$ of degree $\leq d(n)$ such that $X(k')\neq\emptyset$. \end{theorem} For every positive integer $n$, let $\tilde d(n)$ be the smallest positive integer such that for every field $k$ of characteristic 0 and every proper rationally connected $k$-variety $X$ of dimension $n$ there exists a field extension $k'$ of $k$ of degree $\leq \tilde d(n)$ such that $X(k')\neq\emptyset$.
+We prove the following effective bounds. \begin{theorem} We have $\tilde d(1)=2$, $\tilde d(2)=6$, $\tilde d(3)\leq 144$. \end{theorem} The proof of Theorem \ref{thm:extension_points} gives a bound where $d'(n)$ is an upper bound for the degree of the minimal field extensions where terminal Fano varieties of dimension $n$ acquire rational points.
 The existence of $d'(n)$ is a consequence of boundedness of terminal Fano varieties.
-The effective computability of $d'(n)$ depends on the classification of the Fano varieties that appear in Theorem \ref{thm:equivalent_formulation} \ref{item:thm:equiv:fano}.
+The effective computability of $d'(n)$ depends on the classification of the Fano varieties that appear in Theorem \ref{thm:equivalent_formulation}\ref{item:thm:equiv:fano}.
 In dimension $4$ or higher, the classification is not complete.
-In dimension $2$ the inequality only gives an upper bound $d(2)\leq 12$.
-The sharp bound $d(2)=6$ is obtained using the Enriques--Iskovskih--Manin classification of surfaces over nonclosed fields \cite{MR525940}.
-In dimension $3$ we prove that $d'(3)\leq d(2)^2$ by handling the classification of terminal Fano threefolds as in \cite{MR3711004}.
-We do not expect the bound for $d(3)$ to be sharp.
+In dimension $2$ the inequality only gives an upper bound $\tilde d(2)\leq 12$.
+The sharp bound $\tilde d(2)=6$ is obtained in Section \ref{sec:dP_classification} using the Enriques--Iskovskih--Manin classification of surfaces over nonclosed fields \cite{MR525940}.
+In Section \ref{sec:fano_3folds_existence} we recall the classification of the terminal Fano threefolds that appear in Theorem \ref{thm:equivalent_formulation}\ref{item:thm:equiv:fano}, and we prove that $d'(3)\leq 24$.
+We do not expect the bound for $\tilde d(3)$ to be sharp.